 Flip is an offshoot of Cotton Babies, a company that also makes bumGenius and Econobum diapers.
 A cover/insert combo is the only thing the Flip brand offers, but it is something they do well.
 You can choose from three different reusable inserts that will work with the Flip cover, as well as a disposable option.
 In this review, we decided to test the Stay Dry insert as we like the wicking properties of the microfleece liner.
 The combination of great features and functionality make this a diaper we love to use.

-It is easy to get a snug and secure fit with the Flip, thanks to the double row of snaps around the waist and three rise positions.
+Thanks to the double row of snaps around the waist and three rise positions, it is easy to get a snug and secure fit with the Flip.
 This one-size diaper will fit babies from 8-35 lbs.
 Having a one-size-fits-all system is handy because it can help lower the cost of cloth diapering.
-You won't have to rebuild your stash halfway through with larger sized covers.
-Despite being one-size, the Flip is one of the trimmest diapers in this review, making it much easier to fit under all those adorable tiny outfits.
+You won't have to rebuild your stash halfway through with larger-sized covers.
+Despite being one-size, the Flip is one of the trimmest diapers in this review, making it easier to fit under those adorable tiny outfits.

 We didn't get to try on the diaper ourselves, but the Flip is something that our baby tester was happy to wear.
 With very little bulk, a soft stay-dry liner, and smooth fabric around the edges of the cover, it is a cushy diaper.
-Not much of the waterproof cover comes into contact with the baby's skin thanks to the well-fitted insert.
-Where it does touch, the fabric is soft enough that it never seemed to irritate sensitive baby skin.
-The extra flaps of fabric on the front and rear edges of the shell cover the backside of the snaps so they wouldn't lay directly against the baby's belly.
+Thanks to the well-fitted insert, not much of the waterproof cover comes into contact with the baby's skin.
+The fabric is soft enough that it never seems to irritate sensitive baby skin where it does touch.
+The extra flaps of material on the front and rear edges of the shell cover the backside of the snaps so they wouldn't lay directly against the baby's belly.
 The trim fit remains a perk even when the insert is folded down to the smallest setting.
-When preparing this diaper for a change, you must pay attention to which side goes up and which side goes down.
-If you place the absorbent microfiber side against baby's bum, it can act as a desiccant, drying out the skin and cause rashes.
+When preparing this diaper for a change, you must pay attention to which side goes up and which goes down.
+If you place the absorbent microfiber side against the baby's bum, it can act as a desiccant, drying the skin and causing rashes.

 Ease of Use

 Keeping it about as simple as it gets, setting up the Flip for a diaper change only requires two steps: lay the cover flat and place the insert inside.
-We had no trouble fitting the insert underneath the extra flaps at each end, and appreciate this feature for the added security.
-This way, messes are more likely to stay within the liner without reaching the cover, therefore making it more reusable, and minimizing laundry.
-If anything, a quick wipedown of the laminated polyester shell will be adequate preparation for the next wear.
+We had no trouble fitting the insert underneath the extra flaps at each end and appreciate this feature for the added security.
+This way, messes are more likely to stay within the liner without reaching the cover, making it more reusable and minimizing laundry.
+If anything, a quick wipe-down of the laminated polyester shell will be adequate preparation for the next wear.

 The insert can be machine washed and dried, but you must air-dry the cover.
 We don't feel like it is much of a hassle to pick out the covers when transferring diapers from washer to dryer.
 And the polyester fabric is so light and thin that they dry in a matter of minutes.
 This step also helps to preserve the longevity of the snaps and elastic pieces in the cover.